-Definitions and scope - Includes cross-government or cross-departmental governance structures, committees or working groups (at multiple levels of seniority), agreements, memoranda of understanding, etc. - Includes cross-government or cross-departmental shared priorities, targets or objectives - Includes strategic plans or frameworks that map the integration and alignment of multiple policies or programs across governments and across departments - Includes cross-government or cross-departmental collaborative planning, implementation or reporting processes, consultation processes for the development of new policy or review of existing policy International examples - Finland : The Finnish National Nutrition Council[261] is an inter-governmental expert body under the Ministry of Agriculture and Forestry with advisory, coordinating and monitoring functions.
-It is composed of representatives elected for three-year terms from government authorities dealing with nutrition, food safety, health promotion, catering, food industry, trade and agriculture[95]. - Thailand (2008): 'The National Food Committee (NFC) Act' frames food management policies and strategies in all dimensions and at all levels, including facilitating coordination among related agencies charged with strengthening food management efficiency and effectiveness.
-The NFC is the highest legitimate forum that allows multi- sectoral cooperation and total stakeholder participation.
-It has served as a forum for coordination, facilitation and problem solving at a national level while all implementation actions are carried out at the local level and within workplaces based on similar approaches to those used to alleviate undernutrition under the nation's Poverty Alleviation Plan[262].
+- Includes cross-government or cross-departmental governance structures, committees or working groups (at multiple levels of seniority), agreements, memoranda of understanding, etc. - Includes cross-government or cross-departmental shared priorities, targets or objectives - Includes strategic plans or frameworks that map the integration and alignment of multiple policies or programs across governments and across departments - Includes cross-government or cross-departmental collaborative planning, implementation or reporting processes, consultation processes for the development of new policy or review of existing policy

+- Finland: The Finnish National Nutrition Council is an inter-governmental expert body under the Ministry of Agriculture and Forestry with advisory, coordinating and monitoring functions.
+It is composed of representatives elected for three-year terms from government authorities dealing with nutrition, food safety, health promotion, catering, food industry, trade and agriculture[94]. - Thailand (2008): 'The National Food Committee (NFC) Act' frames food management policies and strategies in all dimensions and at all levels, including facilitating coordination among related agencies charged with strengthening food management efficiency and effectiveness.
+The NFC is the highest legitimate forum that allows multisectoral cooperation and total stakeholder participation.
+It has served as a forum for coordination, facilitation and problem solving at a national level while all implementation actions are carried out at the local level and within workplaces based on similar approaches to those used to alleviate undernutrition under the nation's Poverty Alleviation Plan[258].

-Policy Health Canada works closely with partners from across Canada in various jurisdictions. details With respect to public health nutrition, the Office of Nutrition Policy and Promotion and the Food Directorate regularly engage the following Federal/Provincial/Territorial tables:
+Health Canada works closely with partners from across Canada in various jurisdictions.

+With respect to public health nutrition, the Office of Nutrition Policy and Promotion and the Food Directorate regularly engage the following Federal/Provincial/Territorial tables:

-- Pan-Canadian Public Health Network (PHN) [263]: The PHN was established in 2005 and it the formal governance for FPT governments across Canada.
+- Pan-Canadian Public Health Network (PHN) [259]: The PHN was established in 2005 and it the formal governance for FPT governments across Canada.
 The PHN strengthens and enhances public health policy in practice in Canada; anticipates, prepares for and respond to public health events and threats; and enables FPT governments to better work together to address public health priorities.
-The PHN is composed of the PHN Council and Council of Chief Medical Officers of Health, as well as a Secretariat and steering committees[264].
+The PHN is composed of the PHN Council and Council of Chief Medical Officers of Health, as well as a Secretariat and steering committees [260].
 Both PHAC and Health Canada are members of these councils.
 The PHN has strong links to senior government decision-makers and other key players in the public health system, which supports horizontal linkages across public health policy issues in a sustainable and integrated manner.
-Current Strategic Priorities (2018-2022) include Reducing Health Inequalities and Healthy Built Environments, under the Healthy People and Communities Steering Committee.
-Endered Drovingial Torritorial Croup on Nutrition (EDTCN): The EDTCN is a forum for Federal, Provincial Territorial Group on Nutrition (FPTGN): The FPTGN is a forum for FPT governments to collectively advance public health nutrition in Canada.
+Current Strategic Priorities (2018-2022) include Reducing Health Inequalities and Healthy Built Environments, under the Healthy People and Communities Steering Committee. - Federal, Provincial Territorial Group on Nutrition (FPTGN): The FPTGN is a forum for FPT governments to collectively advance public health nutrition in Canada.
 FPTGN is not a decision-making body or a forum to seek the members' consensus.
 FPTGN cannot direct jurisdictional policy, or adopt official positions on issues.
-Membership includes representation from each province and territory health department (or department responsible for health) with responsibility for nutrition planning, programs and policies and from Health Canada (Health Products and Food Branch) and Indigenous Services Canada(First Nations and Inuit Health Branch) and the Public Health Agency of Canada.
-Trilateral Cooperation on Childhood Obesity[265] In 2014, the Minister and Secretaries of Health from Canada, Mexico and the U.S. committed to work together to address childhood obesity, which is a top public health priority in all three countries.
+Membership includes representation from each province and territory health department (or department responsible for health) with responsibility for nutrition planning, programs and policies and from Health Canada (Health Products and Food Branch) and Indigenous Services Canada (First Nations and Inuit Health Branch) and the Public Health Agency of Canada.

+Trilateral Cooperation on Childhood Obesity[261]

+In 2014, the Minister and Secretaries of Health from Canada, Mexico and the U.S. committed to work together to address childhood obesity, which is a top public health priority in all three countries.
 Since then, a working group of technical officials has actively exchanged information, best practices and lessons learned on respective national approaches including multi-sectorial partnerships, the U.S. Let's Move initiative, and public awareness campaigns in Mexico targeting food portion sizes and physical activity.
-Comments / notes With respect to food safety, the Food Directorate regularly engages the Federal/Provincial/Territorial Food Safety Committee (FPTFSC) whose mandate is to strengthen Canada's food safety system by enhancing FPT government leadership and partnership in food safety.
-It provides a forum for FPT governments across Canada to coordinate and collaborate on the development and implementation of joint food safety goals, strategies, and plans and to exchange information on respective food safety priorities, issues, and initiatives.
-Health Canada also engages various internal coordination tables with federal partners including Committee on Food Safety (CFS) .
-CFS is a governance that supports the federal collaboration and coordination of common issues related to food safety that have a direct or indirect impact on human health.